 I served this with a side salad to round out the meal.
 Can’t just be meat and potatoes, right?

 This house favorite uses chopped chicken that gets browned, drenched in a easy, lemony caper pan sauce and tops mashed potatoes for a perfect comfort dinner.
 Whether you make the mashed potatoes from scratch or not, this works when pasta is not something you’re in the mood for.

-- 2 skinless, boneless chicken breasts (See Note 1)
+- 10 oz boneless skinless chicken tenders (See Note 1)

 - fresh cracked black pepper

-- 2 tbsp flour for dredging (See Note 4)
+- 2 tbsp all purpose flour for dredging (See Note 3)

 - 6 tbsp butter

 - 1/3 cup lemon juice (2 large lemons)

 - 1/4 cup capers